 Once both parents agree on the terms of the parenting orders, the following documents will need to be signed and submitted to the Family Court of Australia:

 - Minutes of the Consent Order that sets out the terms of the agreement

 - The filing fee for the court

 We understand that each family’s situation is different and that some child custody issues are more complex than others.
-We also know the importance of having an experienced family lawyer who can help guide you through the courts, dispute resolution, or in more amicable separations, documenting parental orders to protect the interests of the child.
+We also know the importance of having an experienced child custody lawyer who can help guide you through the courts, dispute resolution process, or in more amicable separations, documenting the parental orders to protect the interests of the child.

-Our family lawyers in Cairns will guide you through your options for child support and custody, and help you reach a positive outcome for you and your children.
+Our Cairns family lawyers will guide you through the options for child support and custody and help you to reach a positive outcome for you and your children.